Building A Budget With Allocations - All Flexibility Levels

 Central Support

 Central Services will support schools in monitoring teacher hours and submitting appropriate documentation of time worked per the Title I guidance.
-This will include providing coordinators with a timesheet for monitoring staff hours, an Admin Premium memo, reminders for documentation submission, and monitoring spending with individual follow-up as needed.
-Central Services will also provide teacher orientation for new teachers, and provide support for identifying eligible students, creating Twilight schedules, and trouble-shooting technology needs.
+This will include providing coordinators with a timesheet for monitoring staff hours, an administrative premium memo, reminders for documentation submission, and monitoring spending with individual follow-up as needed.
+Central Services will also provide teacher orientation for new teachers and provide support with identifying eligible students, creating Twilight schedules, and trouble-shooting technology needs.

 Points of Contact

-- Liz Wiemers, Director, Student Engagement - Elizabeth.Wiemers@k12.dc.gov
+- Liz Wiemers, Director, Student Engagement, Office of SEAD Strategy – elizabeth.wiemers@k12.dc.gov

 Helpful Resources